City of Lima

 • 2) When is the best time to go?

 Lima can be visited at any time of the year.
-For many, summer (from December 22 to March 21) is a good time as the sky looks brighter and the spas are filled with visitors.
+For many, summer (from December 22 to March 21) is a good occasion because the sky looks brighter and the spas are filled with visitors.

-• 3) What is the most widely spoken language?
+• 3) What is the most spoken language?

-Spanish is the most widely spoken language in Lima.
-Some settlers from the country's provinces also speak the Quechua language.
-Many tourist services offer service in English.
+Spanish is the most spoken language in Lima.
+Some inhabitants from the country’s provinces also speak the Quechua language.
+Many tourist services offer attention in English.

 • 4) What to eat in Lima?

-In addition to the typical dishes of Peru, do not miss the opportunity to enjoy some of the most famous Lima desserts such as: the picarones, the anticuchos, the zambito rice, the purple mazamorra, the rice pudding and more.
+In addition to the typical dishes of Peru, do not miss the opportunity to enjoy some of the most famous Lima desserts such as: picarones, anticuchos, zambito rice, purple mazamorra, rice pudding and more.

-• 5) How much does a taxi ride from the airport to Miraflores cost?
+• 5) How much is a taxi ride from the airport to Miraflores?

-The cost of a taxi service from Lima's Jorge Chávez airport to the Miraflores district is approximately 60 soles (US $ 18 on average).
+The cost of a taxi service from Lima’s Jorge Chávez airport to the Miraflores district is approximately 60 soles (18 US dollars on average).

 • 6) How much does a 'City Tour' in Lima cost?